AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### DrillDown

-Using all there features, it's possible to create a drilldown chart.
+Using all these features, it's possible to create a drilldown chart.
 You can easily get points' data through the **.pointSelect()** method and show or hide them.
 Look at the following sample:

 {sample}CS\_Interactivity\_13{sample}